A really good hardy soup that is a copycat of Olive Gardens Pasta E Fagioli. Now you can make this gem at home.

 Getting your act together.

-While the meat in browning, dice one medium onion and chop 3 stalks celery.
+While the meat in browning, dice one medium onion, and chop three stalks celery.
 Juline one large or 2 medium carrots.
 Mince 2 cloves garlic.

 Add the prepared veggies to the browned meat.
 Cook over medium heat for about 10 minutes.

 Add 2 – 14 1/2 oz cans diced tomatoes, 15 oz can tomato sauce, 12oz of V8 vegetable juice, 1 t vinegar, 1 1/2 t salt, 1 t oregano, 1 t basil, 1/2 t pepper and 1/2 t thyme.
 Add 1 can each red kidney and great northern beans.
 I rinsed the beans and added a can of beef broth.
 Add the second can of broth of you want a little more of a soup texture (which is what I remember the original like).

 Simmer for 1 hour then add 1/2 pound of pasta cooked al dente.

 Simmer ten more minutes and serve.

 July 3, 2016